NxPKG/khulnasoft-docs/content/pub-sub/learning/integrate-workers.md

 # Integrate with Workers

-Once of the most powerful features of Pub/Sub is the ability to connect [Cloudflare Workers](/workers) — powerful serverless functions that run on the edge — and filter, aggregate and mutate every message published to that broker.
-Workers can also mirror those messages to other sources, including writing to [Cloudflare R2 storage](/r2/), external databases, or other cloud services beyond Cloudflare, making it easy to persist or analyze incoming message payloads and data at scale.
+Once of the most powerful features of Pub/Sub is the ability to connect [Khulnasoft Workers](/workers) — powerful serverless functions that run on the edge — and filter, aggregate and mutate every message published to that broker.
+Workers can also mirror those messages to other sources, including writing to [Khulnasoft R2 storage](/r2/), external databases, or other cloud services beyond Khulnasoft, making it easy to persist or analyze incoming message payloads and data at scale.

 There are three ways to integrate a Worker with Pub/Sub: